kwagstyl/convolutional_meshes/README.md

 For us, sp.diags(r_inv) needed to be changed to sp.diags(r_inv, offsets=0) (2 instances of sp.diags to change in total)

-#laminar python
+laminar python

-currently a bit big, we're only using io_mesh.py so feel free to just download that module.
+It's got some awesome functions so please do download the whole package. but we're only using io_mesh.py so you could just download that module.

 git clone https://github.com/kwagstyl/laminar_python